sbmoore6/museum-collection-representation-case-study/README.md

 4) Manual review for unmapped entries
 5) Converted country to continent using pycountry-convert

-Approximate missing country data after cleaning: ~8.6% Due to file size constraints, a random sample of 150,000 rows was used for analysis.
+Approximate missing country data after cleaning was ~8.6%

+Due to file size constraints, a random sample of 150,000 rows was used for analysis.

 ### Data Cleaning: AIC Data